Thanatisia/android-project-generator/README.md

-# APG - Android Project Generator
+# APG - Android Project Generator implementation in various languages

 ## Information
 ### Background
 ```
-A simple Android project structure generator designed and aims to streamline the setting up process
+A simple Android project structure generator designed and aims to
-of your host system for Android application development from command line (without Android Studio).
+streamline the setting up process of your host system for Android application development from command line (without Android Studio).
 ```

 ### Purpose